-Parameter CORA-13 Channel flow area (due to slightly different shroud) 0.00527 m 2 Zr oxidation correlation Cathcart (T < 1800 K) Urbanic-Heidrick (T > 1900 K) Melting temperature of metallic cladding 2200 K Lower clad failure temperature (low cladding oxidation) 2200 K Upper clad failure temperature (high cladding oxidation) 2400 K Minimum oxide layer thickness for upper failure temperature 0.3 mm Melt relocation velocity 1 mm/s Maximum effective oxide layer thickness (bundle/shroud) 0.1 mm Upper limit of relative steam availability 0.3 External resistance per heated rod 4 mΩ
+Parameter CORA-13 Channel flow area (due to slightly different shroud) 0.00527 m Zr oxidation correlation Cathcart (T < 1800 K) Urbanic-Heidrick (T > 1900 K) Melting temperature of metallic cladding 2200 K Lower clad failure temperature (low cladding oxidation) 2200 K Upper clad failure temperature (high cladding oxidation) 2400 K Minimum oxide layer thickness for upper failure temperature 0.3 mm Melt relocation velocity 1 mm/s Maximum effective oxide layer thickness (bundle/shroud) 0.1 mm Upper limit of relative steam availability 0.3 External resistance per heated rod 4 mΩ

-Some of the main results of the post-test calculation of Test CORA-13 with the new version ATHLET-CD 3.3 (AC-2021) are depicted in the Fig. 5.8 to Fig. 5.13.
+Some of the main results of the post-test calculation of Test CORA-13 with the new version ATHLET-CD 3.3.1 (AC-2021.1) are depicted in the Fig. 5.8 to Fig. 5.13.
 Fig. 5.8 and Fig. 5.9 show the calculated (solid lines) and measured (dashed lines) temperatures of cladding, shroud, shroud isolation and thermal shield at the elevations 350 mm and 750 mm from the bottom of the active fuel.
 The bundle temperatures are satisfactorily reproduced by the code.
 However, the cladding temperatures at the bottom of active bundle (< 150 mm) were slightly overestimated in comparison to the experiment.

-As shown in Fig. 5.10, the total hydrogen production (blue line) was calculated within the uncertainty of the experimental data (dashed red line).
-The contribution of the oxidation of fuel rods to the total H2 production (about 65%) is also shown in this picture.
+As shown in Fig. 5.10, the total hydrogen production (green line) was calculated within the uncertainty of the experimental data (dashed black line).
+The contribution of the oxidation of fuel rods to the total $H_2$ production (about 65%) is also shown in this picture.
 Finally, Fig. 5.11 compares the calculated steam/argon temperatures at elevation 750 mm with the measured ones.

-Fig. 5.8 to Fig. 5.13 also depict the main results obtained with the previous release version ATHLET-CD 3.2.1 (dashed black lines).
+Fig. 5.8 to Fig. 5.13 also depict the main results obtained with the previous release versions ATHLET-CD 3.2.1 (blue lines) and 3.3 (red lines).
 The simulation results of the new code version are practically identical to those of the previous version.
-However, as shown in Fig. 5.12 and Fig. 5.13, the computational effort for the simulation of the quenching phase is noticeably smaller with the new code version (less time steps, respectively less calculations of Jacobian matrices).
+However, as shown in Fig. 5.12 and Fig. 5.13, the computational effort for the simulation of the quenching phase is noticeably smaller with the new code version 3.3 respectively 3.3.1 (less time steps, respectively less calculations of Jacobian matrices).